SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 ## Page Types and Page Labels

-The CMS in SAP Commerce includes the following special page types: Product, Category, and Catalog.
+The CMS in SAP Commerce Cloud includes the following special page types: Product, Category, and Catalog.
 There is also a generic Content page type, which is used for all other kinds of pages, such as the login, order history, and FAQ pages.

 **Note:** The Catalog page type is currently not supported in Spartacus.